Distracted Driving Accidents

 Car Crash Attorneys Assisting Victims in Grand Rapids, Traverse City, and Detroit

-Distracted driving is driving in which the driver's attention is shifted away from navigating the car or responding to emergencies.
+Distracted driving is driving in which the driver’s attention is shifted away from navigating the car or responding to emergencies.
 It can include visual, cognitive, or manual distractions, such as eating while driving, engaging in a heated argument with a passenger, talking or texting on your cell phone, or applying makeup.
 Choosing to pay attention to something other than driving frequently and for long periods puts others on the road at risk.
 If you are injured by a careless driver, you should not hesitate to contact the Detroit, Traverse City, and Grand Rapids distracted driving accident lawyers at Neumann Law Group.
-The principal of our firm, Kelly Neumann, is an experienced and award-winning car accident attorney who has regularly secured more than $3 million in personal injury cases each year for several years.
+The principal of our firm, Kelly Neumann, is an experienced and award-winning car accidents attorney who has regularly secured more than $3 million in personal injury cases each year for several years.

 Pursuing Compensation for a Distracted Driving Accident